tel: +48 22 499 98 98

 • Magnetic neodymium magnets are characterized by hugely high magnetic induction on the surface of the magnet and can operate (depending on the shape) even at temperatures of 230°C or higher...

-• Wide application in the industry of new technologies – find application in hard drives, electric motors, medical equipment and very modern machines.
+• Wide application in advanced technologically fields – are used in HDD drives, electric motors, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: